inodb/blog-inopm/content/blog/uppmaxnotebook.rst

 :summary: Set up SSH Port Forwarding for IPython Notebook on UPPMAX.

-`IPython Notebook <http://ipython.org/notebook.html>`_ is a great tool to easily make plots of your data.
-It also makes it very simple to keep a close connection between the commands you are running for an analysis and the documentation of the steps you did.
-Instead of copying all the commands you ran for analysis and explaining them, you can just run them straight from the notebook and describe the steps there.
+`IPython Notebook <http://ipython.org/notebook.html>`_ is a great tool to analyze data.
+It does everything that you can do in python through a website interface including inline plots.
+It makes it very simple to keep a close connection between the commands you are running for an analysis and the documentation of those steps.
+Instead of copying and pasting all the commands to a separate document and explaining them there, you can just run them straight from the notebook and describe the steps in the same document.
 Rerunning a step is a simple ``Shift+Enter``.
 This post assumes that you already know how to run ipython notebook.
-If not head to their `website <http://ipython.org/notebook.html>`_.
+If not, head to their `website
-Since I perform most of my analysis on an `UPPMAX cluster
+<http://ipython.org/notebook.html>`_ and get addicted.
+Since I perform most of
-<http://www.uppmax.uu.se/the-milou-cluster>`_ it is useful for me to be able to
-use the notebook there.
+my analysis on an `UPPMAX cluster <http://www.uppmax.uu.se/the-milou-cluster>`_ it is useful for me to be able to use the notebook there.
 Couple of issues:

 - HTTP connections are not allowed to the cluster.
 - Running Firefox over ``ssh -X`` is very slow.